 - Primitive Science Theory.
 Religion originated in order to provide explanations of phenomena.
 The narcissus flower bending over the brook is the vain young man, forever looking at his reflection, turned into a flower by Aphrodite when he rejected the advances of the girl Echo (who herself wasted away to become nothing but a disembodied voice).
 Associated with Edward Burnett Tylor.
 (NB: Hobbes advances a similar explanation of religion as primitive natural philosophy.)

-- Propitiation and Control Theory.
-Religion originated in an attempt to propitiate the Gods or to control natural phenomena by magical or ritual means.
+- Propitiation and Control/Imitative Magic Theory.
+Religion originated in an attempt to propitiate the Gods or to control natural phenomena by magical or ritual means–in particular, by imitating and then forcing the direction of the outcome within the imitation.
+The idea is that the powers that be would do likewise.
 So, for example, in the grove at Nemi, a surrogate of the fertility God was killed and replaced, each year, to ensure that the old year would die and the new would be reborn.
 Associated with James George Frazer.
 See also Personification and Propitiation Theory.

 - Psychopathology Theory.
 Hearing voices, seeing beings who aren’t there, having delusions of grandeur, making associations where none exist, experiencing cosmic interconnectedness—these are all symptoms of schizophrenia.
 Associated with Robert Sapolsky.